BackupTheBerlios/hjb-svn/trunk/docs/rst/create-producer.rst

 :Returns:

-  Location (HTTP header) : the URI of the created producer
+  Location (a standard HTTP response header) : the URI of the created producer

 This **POST** request creates a new JMS Producer by invoking the JMS API with the parameters derived from the request.
 The command